18F/18f.gsa.gov/_posts/2016-03-23-what-have-you-loved-working-on.md

 <div class="response-block">{{ "kate" | team_photo }}

 “Ahh!
 If I were to list everything, I’d totally take over this blog post (which would be a pretty uncool thing to do, when it comes right down to it), so I’ll just name a few.
-I’m extremely proud of the [content strategy and design work](https://my.uscis.gov/) I did for USCIS (United States Citizenship and Immigration Services); creating welcoming, easy-to-use [Constitution Week content](https://18f.gsa.gov/2015/09/21/new-citizenship-resources/) was really rewarding.
-Helping get 18F’s [Writing Lab](https://18f.gsa.gov/2016/01/22/18f-writing-lab/) off the ground is another major accomplishment.
+I’m extremely proud of the <a href="https://my.uscis.gov/">content strategy and design work</a> I did for USCIS (United States Citizenship and Immigration Services); creating welcoming, easy-to-use <a href="https://18f.gsa.gov/2015/09/21/new-citizenship-resources/">Constitution Week content</a> was really rewarding.
+Helping get 18F’s <a href="https://18f.gsa.gov/2016/01/22/18f-writing-lab/">Writing Lab</a> off the ground is another major accomplishment.
 To date, this internal, ad-hoc writing help center has completed more than 120 projects for our team and partner agencies alike.
 I’m currently working on the Federal Front Door project, the goal of which is to improve government interactions with the public — a lofty goal, to be sure, and one that’s extremely exciting to be working toward.” - {{ "kate" | team_link}}</div>

 <div class="response-block">{{ "emileigh" | team_photo }}

-“The content design for [betaFEC](https://beta.fec.gov/) is the most technical, intricate content puzzle I’ve ever worked on.
+“The content design for <a href="https://beta.fec.gov/">betaFEC</a> is the most technical, intricate content puzzle I’ve ever worked on.
 I’ve spent more hours thinking about microcopy on data tables than I can count.
 And I’ve had the immense honor of tackling a high-stakes plain language project at an extremely technical government agency.
 As a lover of words and open government, I couldn’t be happier.” - {{ "emileigh" | team_link}}</div>

 <div class="response-block">{{ "rebeccapiazza" | team_photo }}